kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/NetworkSecurity.md

 | KustoAnalytics | Real-Time Intelligence | Both | No | No |

 ## URL's and Ports

 Microsoft Fabric URLs required for interfacing with Fabric workloads.
 The URLs are divided into two categories: required and optional.
 Fabric requires only TCP Port 443 to be opened for the listed endpoints.
+The Power BI service requires only TCP Port 443 to be opened for the listed endpoints.The Power BI service requires internet connectivity.
+The endpoints listed in the following tables should be reachable for customers who use the Power BI service.
+All endpoints in the Power BI service support HTTP/2.

 Table below contains the **required URL's** for each experience in Fabric